40 CFR 266.503, 40 CFR 266.509

 Standards for healthcare facilities managing potentially creditable hazardous waste pharmaceuticals.

-Definition – A prescription hazardous waste pharmaceutical that has a reasonable expectation to receive manufacturer credit and meets the following criteria:
+PCWHP Definition – A prescription (or OTC) hazardous waste pharmaceutical that has a reasonable expectation to receive manufacturer credit and meets the following criteria:

 RECOMMONDATIONS - if operating under Subpart P